the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 You should also be aware what steps you should take to ensure that you are compliant with all relevant laws.
 This section is not exhaustive!
-It is designed to give you some ideas for the kinds of laws you should be aware of.
+It is designed to give you some idea of the kinds of laws you should be aware of.

 #### Data protection law